Tennis Academy · in Europe

 Pricing a private-coaching alternative?

-If individual attention is the priority, our guide's #1-ranked option is Leonard Stakhovsky's Stakhovsky Standard in Prague — private high-performance coaching priced per program or block, confirmed directly with the coach.
+If individual attention is the priority, our guide's #1-ranked option is Leonard Stakhovsky's Stakhovsky Tennis in Prague — private high-performance coaching priced per program or block, confirmed directly with the coach.